daniellan2002/MoviesHub/README.md

-# s23-122b-kickin-Daniel Lan
+# MoviesHub-Daniel Lan

-### New Repo Name After Split: stadia99-cs122B

-# Project 2
+# Objective 2
-We implemented the substring matching design using LIKE and %
+Implemented the substring matching design using LIKE and %

 E.g.